DAVID'S VINTAGE SNOWMOBILE PAGE.

 He had no regrets in exiting the business.

-My father was in the timber business so he went back to what he knew best.
+My father was in the timber business so

 I have a 1960’s vintage snow bug.
-This machine has the engine in the rear, with 22” wide track with
+This machine has the engine in the rear,

-a single ski up front.
-The driver sits in an open cock pit.
+open cock pit.
 This machine is meant for really deep snow.

 It is built of aluminum construction and a fiber glass hood over the engine.